Here’s How Selling A Life Insurance Policy Works

 - Viatical settlements are for terminally ill individuals and have a life expectancy of fewer than two years.

-As viatical settlements are a somewhat niche situation, the majority of this article will focus on life settlements rather than viatical settlements.
+As viatical settlements are a somewhat niche situation, and not all companies that purchase life insurance policies offer viatical settlements, the majority of this article will focus on life settlements rather than viatical settlements.

 How Much Do You Get for Selling Your Life Insurance Policy?